mimoklim/RTM3D_3DShipDetection/README.md

 This project is based on [RTM3D](https://github.com/Banconxuan/RTM3D), originally developed for monocular 3D object detection in autonomous driving.

 It has been modified and adapted for 3D ship detection tasks.

+For installation and getting started, please follow the instructions in [INSTALL.md](INSTALL&START.md).

 Original code is licensed under the MIT License.